Restoration House

 With a National Art Pass you get

-It was neither a town house nor a country seat, but shared features of both.
-Over the past ten years the present owners of Restoration House have uncovered various parts of the decorative scheme from the time when the house served as an overnight base for the young Charles Stuart.
+In recent years, owners of Restoration House have uncovered various parts of the decorative scheme which they believe were put in place for Charles Stuart’s stay.
 These provide fascinating examples of fashionable mid-17th century Continental taste seen through provincial eyes at a time when such innovations had been quashed by Cromwell.

 Visitor information